 Shopify has many support options.
 Because it has so many users, it can offer a thriving community where users help each other out.
 This is sometimes quicker and easier than dealing with support staff.
 However, Shopify also has a support helpline that you can call if you need help.
 Another interesting feature of Shopify support are the video tutorials it offers as a way to help people troubleshoot problems.

-The Etsy support center can assist with most questions you’ll encounter using an Etsy shop.
+The Etsy support center can assist with most questions you’ll encounter.
 Like Shopify, Etsy has a support community where you can go to ask questions.
 However, Etsy’s support site can be a little confusing.
 The help center serves both seller and buyers, so finding an answer to your particular question can take some digging.
 It can also take some digging to manage to contact Etsy itself.
 There is no obvious phone number available for Etsy support, if you want to get help from an actual person.

 Shopify is a massive e-commerce giant while Etsy is a smaller company tailored specifically to artists and creators.
 Both have advantages and ultimately the right choice comes down to what you are selling and how much you are selling.